ptitzler/ibm-cloud-utility-scripts/README.md

 ###  Expose HMAC service credentials as environment variables

-Use the `set_aws_creds` script to retrieve the HMAC credentials of a pre-configured Cloud Object Storage instance service key.
+Use the `set_aws_creds` script to retrieve the HMAC credentials of a pre-configured Cloud Object Storage (COS) instance service key.

 #### Usage